Better living through automation, pt. 3: Shell Scripting: Becoming a Wizard

 Now, I am going to give you some magic sauce.
 Remember this later, once you have become more familiar with bash scripting.
 This little template for a bash script has proven more useful to me recently than anything else.
 It's in pseudo-code so you'll need to swap out a few things to make it work.

-something that produces output | while read index
+something that produces output | while read index do some command on $index done

 This can also be written on one line.
 It's less readable, but can be useful since you can test it out directly in the shell without having to save it to a file: